-Continue to read on for tips!
-And, don’t miss the step by step photos and recipe video showing you exactly how to make this green tomato salsa!
+Serve this salsa verde with chips, tacos and burritos, or use it to make easy Enchiladas Suizas and salsa salmon!
+Continue to read on for simple tricks and tips for making the best salsa!
+And, don’t miss the step by step photos and recipe video showing you exactly how easy this tomatillo salsa is to make from scratch!

-Updated: This post was originally published in June 2014.
-I took new photos and updated the post below to include more information about how to make chunky tomatillo salsa!
+Update: This post was originally published in June 2014.
+I made updates to the post below to include more information about green salsa.
+I also took new photos and added a recipe video plus step-by-step photos showing you exactly how to make chunky tomatillo salsa at home!

-If you have been a reader of this blog for any length of time you know I love all things sauce related.
-Dips, salsas, dressings, vinaigrettes, aioli – I absolutely love them all!
-Basically, it is my firm belief that life tastes better when it is drizzled, dipped, smothered and covered with sauce.
+Hi friends!
+If you have been following this recipe site, you may know I absolutely love all things sauce related!
+Dips, salsas, dressings, vinaigrettes, aioli – you name it – I absolutely love them all!
+Essentially, it’s my firm belief that life tastes better when it is drizzled, dipped, smothered and covered with sauce.

-Today I am sharing one of my all time favorite Mexican salsas that doubles as a sauce, dip or dressing!
-Seriously, this green tomato salsa is so delicious and I always have it on hand!
-It’s the perfect for snacking and can also easily jazz up any dish!
+So, today I am sharing one of my all time favorite Mexican salsas that doubles as a sauce, dip or dressing!
+Seriously, this green tomato salsa is seriously delicious and I always have it on hand in my refrigerator!
+It’s the perfect for snacking, but it’s also a great way to easily jazz up any dish (think enchiladas, taco salads, eggs and more!!)!

 This Mexican green salsa is vibrant, bold and full of fresh flavor!
 Tangy, smoky, slightly spicy and 100% refreshing, it’s a million times better that the store-bought variety!